 Archaeologists say that the architectural features show influence from the Olmec of the Gulf Coast, Kaminaljuya of the Guatemalan Highlands and the Izapa along the Pacific Coast.

-The 6 structures found in Casa Blanca rest on an artificial platform, approximately 240 x 220 metres, were built during the Late Classic Period (400 -300 BC).
+The 6 structures found in Casa Blanca rest on an artificial platform, approximately 240 x 220 metres, and were built during the Late Classic Period (400 -300 BC).

 Structure 5, the largest at Casa Blanca Arqueologico Site, is a multi-tiered pyramid and has been partially restored, showing 3 phases of construction, with the last 2 dating to the Late Classic Period.